SCIENTIFIC BACKGROUND

 • In the late-onset form, there is a highly variable course and differentiation from other muscle diseases is difficult.
 Symptoms may include progressive muscle weakness, especially of the muscles close to the trunk, back pain, scoliosis, dyspnea, sleep apnea, morning headaches, and daytime fatigue.

-Molecular genetic testing of the GAA gene should be performed before enzyme activity determination of 1,4-α-glucosidase.
+Molecular genetic testing of the GAA gene should be performed before determining enzyme activity of 1,4-α-glucosidase.
 The disease is inherited in an autosomal recessive pattern, meaning that both alleles must be affected for the enzyme deficiency to manifest clinically.
-It is a rare disease with a worldwide prevalence of approximately 1:40,000.
-In addition to symptomatic treatment, enzyme replacement therapy has been available in Europe since 2006.

 References